Saturday, September 15, 2012

 Graphite & acrylic glazes on canvas, 6' x 8'

 Ehret is one of the artists showing work in The BiggerPicture: 7 Artists Paint Large to Support Coast Cleanup, an art show at the Bay Model in Sausalito from September 12 to 29, 2012.
 The other artists are Chris Adessa, Jennifer Fearon, Craig Gilliland, Victoria Mimiaga, Thomas Wood, and Kay Young.
-For the show, the seven artists have painted large (at least 6 feet) to honor the beauty and mystery of the ocean, and to recognize the importance and challenge in keeping it healthy.
+For the show, the seven artists have painted large (at least 6 feet) to honor the beauty and mystery of the ocean, and to recognize the importance and challenge to keep it healthy.
 A portion of the sales will go to the San Francisco chapter of the Surfrider Foundation.

 Chris Adessa, "Sheltered Beach"